akadaedalus/ha-package-tracking-sensor/README.md

-# Home Assistant Email Sensor
+# Home Assistant Package Tracking Sensor

 Gets emails from IMAP and parses out any tracking numbers.
 Goes well with the [tracking-number-card](https://github.com/ljmerza/tracking-number-card) for lovelace!